What is a Living-Learning Community?

 How are these goals accomplished?

 Generally these goals are accomplished through student participation in group activities and programs that involve interaction with faculty, participation in service-learning projects, field trips and social events.
 The COHS LLC provides support to its participants on many levels.
-All students participating in the LLC live together on the same floor in one of our Campus Suites, meaning that the living environment provides an immediate peer-support environment.
-The COHS LLC offers participants the opportunity to remain as members throughout the course of their undergraduate experience, which provides for a mentoring environment, as our upperclassmen live on the same floor as our younger students.
+LLC students live together on the same floor in one of our Campus Suites which provides an immediate peer-support environment.
+The COHS LLC offers participants the opportunity to remain as members throughout the course of their undergraduate experience, which provides for a mentoring environment as our upperclassmen live on the same floor as our younger students.
 This peer-support environment is further enhanced by the presence of a Resident Advisor, also living on the floor, whom is an upperclassman or graduate student majoring within one of the departments of the COHS.
 The COHS is also supported by a Graduate Assistant whom is a graduate student in one of the majors within our college and assists with monthly programming and supervision of study blocks, both of which are explained below.

 What types of programming are offered to COHS LLC participants?